o-t-w/blog/src/content/blog/render-blocking-on-purpose.md

 Read [_View Transitions Break Incremental Rendering_](https://ericportis.com/posts/2023/view-transitions-break-incremental-rendering/) by Eric Portis for an interesting perspective on this topic and [the response](https://dev.to/noamr/incremental-html-rendering-the-footgun-dillema-21ch) from browser engineer Noam Rosenthal.

 ## What does the user actually see?
-Render-blocking delays drawing pixels to the screen, so you might assume this involves staring at a blank page, but on fast connections that is rarely the case.
+Render-blocking delays drawing pixels to the screen, so you might assume this involves staring at a blank page.
+On fast connections, that is rarely the case.
 When navigating the web, it used to be common to see a flash of white between pages.
 To solve this, browsers started utilising [_paint holding_](https://developer.chrome.com/blog/paint-holding).
-Paint holding keeps the user on the previous page and shows a subtle loading indicator until the First Contentful Paint (FCP) of the new page is ready.
+Paint holding keeps the user on the previous page and shows a loading indicator until the First Contentful Paint (FCP) of the new page is ready.
 If you delay FCP, the user will be kept looking at the previous page for slightly longer.
 Paint holding only lasts for a short amount of time.
 If you delay FCP for too long, an empty white page will be displayed.
-For a slow site on slow 3G, this "flash" of white nothingness could potentially be displayed for a significant amount of time.
+For a slow site on slow 3G, this "flash" of white nothingness could potentially last for a significant amount of time.

 ## Browser support
 The `blocking` attribute has been available in Chrome and Edge since [version 105](https://chromestatus.com/feature/5452774595624960).
 It is also available in Samsung Internet.
 See MDN for the most up-to-date [browser compatibility data](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script#browser_compatibility).